Bvlgari and Save the Children

-Since beginning its unique partnership in 2009 with Save the Children, Bulgari has raised over $70 million globally through sales of an iconic Save the Children jewelry collection.
+Since beginning its unique partnership in 2009 with Save the Children, Bvlgari has raised over $85 million globally through sales of an iconic Save the Children jewelry collection.
 More than half a million people have purchased the signature pieces, including a ring, a bracelet and a pendant.
-Funds raised through the partnership have been invested in 100 projects in 33 countries, reaching more than one million at-risk children and youth through education, emergency response, poverty reduction and youth empowerment programs.
-In the United States, Bulgari is a generous supporter of Save the Children’s early childhood education programs, reaching 30,000 children and families in 2016.
+Funds raised through the partnership have been invested in over 100 projects, reaching more than 1.5 million at-risk children and youth through education, emergency response, poverty reduction and youth empowerment programs.
+In the United States, Bvlgari is a generous supporter of Save the Children’s education programs.

-In 2009, Bulgari decided to take action on behalf of children in need around the world.
-Partnering with Save the Children, Bulgari launched a campaign of unprecedented ambition and scope.
-They custom-designed a Save the Children jewelry collection – and part of the proceeds from the sale of the jewelry was donated to support our programs.
+In 2009, Bvlgari decided to take action on behalf of children in need around the world.
+Partnering with Save the Children, Bvlgari launched a campaign of unprecedented ambition and scope.
+They custom-designed a Save the Children jewelry collection – donating a portion of the sales to support our programs.
 For each B.Zero1 pendant, ring and bracelet sold, $100 is donated to Save the Children.
-The collection is available in Bulgari stores worldwide, select department stores and on Bulgari’s website.
+The collection is available in Bvlgari stores worldwide, select department stores and on Bvlgari’s website.

 Renowned photographer Fabrizio Ferri has played a critical role in the partnership’s continued success through his portrait collection of almost 250 celebrities.
 The collection features personalities from around the world wearing the Save the Children jewelry collection with their raised hands symbolizing the message to “STOP.
 THINK.
 GIVE.”